Plumsail/documents-docs/source/user-guide/processes/examples/create-xlsx-from-template-processes.rst

 - Editor;
 - Settings.

-In `Editor <../../../user-guide/processes/online-editor.html>`_, you can compose the template from scratch or upload a pre-made one.
+In Editor, you can compose the template from scratch or upload a local file from your computer.
 It's also possible to modify the uploaded template online.

 Feel free to `download an XLSX purchase order template <../../../_static/files/user-guide/processes/create-xlsx-from-template.xlsx>`_ that we have already prepared.